SankarSrinivasan1/SriSEO.js/README.md

    ```

 4. Include the generated bundle file (`bundle.js`) in your HTML file:
    ```html
    <script src="dist/bundle.js"></script>
    ```

-Using a module bundler provides the advantage of optimizing and combining multiple JavaScript files into a single bundle, which can improve loading performance on your website.

-Note: Make sure to adjust the paths and file names based on your project's structure and configuration.
+Using a module bundler provides the advantage of optimizing and combining multiple JavaScript files into a single bundle, which can improve loading performance on the website.
+Make sure to adjust the paths and file names based on your project's structure and configuration.
 Remember to consult the documentation or official resources of your specific module bundler for more detailed instructions on how to include external libraries and build your project.

 ### Functions
 #### `SriSEO.setMetaTags(metaData)`
 Sets the meta tags for the webpage.
 - `metaData` (Object): An object containing the metadata information.